srinivaschalla-source/srimacedits/README.md

 Functionality of the programme is to take input of an integer and print whether the entered integer is odd or even as per the given format.

+Task 4:

+Functionality of the programme is to iterate 50 times and print the sum of all the numbers from 1 to 50 in the given format.